WTF Is a Mortgage?

 The total amount you borrow from the bank or lender.
 This is usually the biggest part of the monthly payment.
 When you pay the principal each month, you’re building equity in your home.

 This is the fee or price you must pay to borrow the money.

 There are actually two interest rates.
 One is the simple rate expressed as a percentage of the principal loan amount.
-The other is the “real” interest rate — called the annual percentage rate, or APR — which reflects the entire cost of borrowing the money, based on a combination of interest, fees, and loan terms.
+The other is the “real” interest rate, called the annual percentage rate or APR.
+This reflects the entire cost of borrowing the money, based on a combination of interest, fees, and loan terms.

 You must pay property taxes to the city or county government.
 Your mortgage lender typically pays your taxes for you.

 The amount varies around the country.
 In the Northeast, for example, property taxes can be so high that the monthly payment could exceed the interest and principal payment combined!

 There are two types: homeowners insurance and private mortgage insurance (PMI).
 You can’t purchase your new home without having homeowners insurance, which covers damage to or destruction of your house or property.
 It also has your back if someone gets hurt on your property.

 A company such as Lemonade offers affordable rates.

 PMI is necessary only if you can’t meet the 20 percent down payment threshold set by the banks.
 The added insurance protects the bank if you default, and it could cost you as much as 1.5 percent of the principal every year.